patricklindner/unsecured_webapp/HTTP-Sniffing.md

 authenticated account), stealing it enabled the attacker to impersonate the victim user.
 This is very helpful in scenarios, where the browser encrypts the password before transmission.

-1. Log in the web application at http://localhost:8080/login and capture any of the http packets which are sent from the browser to the server.
+1. Log in the web application at http://localhost:8080/login and capture any http packets which are sent from the browser to the server.
 2. Find the http section in the wireshark's packet inspector called Hyper Transfer Protocol.
 In that section find the cookie section and open it.
 Here you can read all cookies that have been sent in that specific request.
 We are specifically interested in the cookie called JSESSIONID.
    This is the session ID of our victim, which we can use to hijack their session.
 Copy the value of this cookie to your clipboard.
 3. Open a new browser tab in private mode.
 In this mode, the browser does not share any cookies with the tabs.
    Therefore,
    in private mode, the browser is not logged in the application.